 Change of Direction Speed

-What most people refer to as agility training is change of direction speed, or planned agility drills, and such drills are used in testing protocols in virtually every sport http://www.youtube.com/watch?v=5BWa9cFGxhY We have all seen these drills, and it must be said that despite them lacking the obvious stimulus of game play, they are a very trainable speed component, and before you all throw your agility drills programme away… this has a correlation to actual game agility (Gamble 2010), and is part of the whole package to building the athletes we all want!
+What most people refer to as agility training is change of direction speed, or planned agility drills, and such drills are used in testing protocols in virtually every sport https://www.youtube.com/watch?v=5BWa9cFGxhY.
+We have all seen these drills, and it must be said that despite them lacking the obvious stimulus of gameplay, they are a very trainable speed component, and before you all throw your agility drills programme away… this has a correlation to actual game agility (Gamble 2010), and is part of the whole package to building the athletes we all want!
 Fast, strong, agile, durable, powerful, and smart etc. Like any athletic development goal, breaking down the overall outcome into trainable elements, and progressing the athlete through them is the essence of programme design.

 Programming for agility